-- size the cylinder's stroke capability according to the requirements of the application and size the piston and rod diameter based on the maximum load force and buckling criteria; - size the hydraulic pump/motor unit based on the displacement and speed required to deliver the required flow dictated by the actuator's desired motion profile; - size the electric drive in terms of maximum and continuous speed, torque, and current requirements; - size the hydro-pneumatic accumulator based on the exchange volume and the desired maximum and minimum pressure levels in the reservoir; - 5) size the load-holding valves so that the pressure drop will be kept minimal to maintain an efficient throttle-less system (i.e., increased throttling may result in the need for an oil cooler) and select a proper pilot ratio and cracking pressure to ensure functionality; - size the flow balancing valves and oil filter so that the reservoir pressure will be kept below the pressure limits of the hydraulic components to ensure proper functionality; - 7) size the pressure-relief valves based on the maximum allowed pressure levels of the hydraulic components and on the force limitations of the cylinder in order to satisfy the buckling criteria.
+- size the electric drive in terms of maximum and continuous speed, torque, and current requirements; - size the hydro-pneumatic accumulator based on the exchange volume and the desired maximum and minimum pressures in the reservoir; - 5) size the load-holding valves such that the pressure drop is kept minimal to maintain an efficient throttle-less system (i.e., increased throttling may result in the need for an oil cooler) and select a proper pilot ratio and cracking pressure to ensure functionality; - size the flow balancing valves and the oil filter such that the reservoir pressure is kept below the pressure limits of the hydraulic components to ensure proper functionality; - size the pressure-relief valves based on the maximum allowed pressures of the hydraulic components and on the force limitations of the cylinder to satisfy the buckling criteria.

-Details about the above-mentioned procedure are given in the following paragraphs.
+Details about the above-mentioned procedure are shared in the following paragraphs.

-1) Hydraulic cylinder: The buckling factor is an essential design parameter when sizing the hydraulic cylinder.
-According to existing regulations (DNVGL-CG-0128), the accepted criterion to avoid buckling is to use a safety factor $f_s=4$.
+1) Hydraulic cylinder: The buckling factor is the essential design parameter when sizing the hydraulic cylinder.
+According to existing regulations (DNVGL-CG-0128), the accepted criterion to avoid buckling is to use a safety factor $f_s = 4$.
 The cylinder dimensions can be chosen according to standards (e.g., ISO 6022) based on the minimum rod diameter and minimum piston diameter where h{max} is the maximum length of the cylinder in the extended position, E is the elasticity modulus (206 GPa for steel), $p{p,ref}$ is the desired piston-side pressure (i.e., the desired operating pressure of the hydraulic pump), $p{ac,max}$ is the highest accumulator pressure, and φ the ratio between rod and piston areas.